Teach English to Children in Kerala

 In Kerala, South India, there is a real need for teachers to help children with basic skills in reading, writing, speaking English and education in general.
-As a volunteer, you will teach underprivileged children in run down urban slum areas, where most of the community live in difficult conditions.
+As a volunteer, you will teach English to children in urban areas, where most of the community live in difficult conditions.
 This may include low family income and conservative societal pressures.
 Many of the children we work with are the first in their family to be educated.
 Education is not always seen as a priority, and young ones are expected to start working and earning money as soon as possible.
 Girls in particular face heavy societal pressures, usually giving up their own dreams to raise families.

 What we do

 Your weekdays will be spent volunteering at an orphanage or a local school.
 Here you will lead classes and assist teachers in a range of fun educational lessons designed to improve the children’s English language skills.
 Your activities could also include arts, sports, reading, or drama, giving both the children and yourself a well-rounded experience.
 No prior experience is necessary, as you will be given training and resources to help you.
 Local staff will also be present at all times to assist you, should you require it.
 You will also have opportunities to get involved in organising extra-curricular activities for the children’s enjoyment and enhanced learning.